canalplus/rx-player/doc/api/metaplaylist.md

 As such, dynamic MetaPlaylist contents will by default start just before the end of the last defined content which might not be what you want.

-In those case, you can make usage of the `serverSyncInfos` transport options when calling `loadVideo`, to indicate which time in the MetaPlaylist is the live time.
+In those cases, you can make usage of the `serverSyncInfos` transport options when calling `loadVideo` to indicate the current time and construct the MetaPlaylist by using unix time for each content's `startTime` and `endTime`.

 The `serverSyncInfos` option is explained [in the `transportOptions` documentation](./loadVideo_options.md#prop-transportOptions).

-For example, if you trust the user's clock to indicate that time, you can use the `Date.now()` api:
+For example, if you trust the user's system clock to indicate the current live time (in most cases this is risky however), you can use the `Date.now()` api:
 ```js
 const serverSyncInfos = {
   serverTimestamp: Date.now(),